Year 6

 • PE - Outdoor: Invasion games Indoor: Gymnastics

-• Educational Visits - Kings Hill WW2 walk and Horton Kirby
+• Educational Visits - Horton Kirby WW2 Time Travellers trip

 English: Non-fiction information texts about Earthquakes and Volcanoes.
 Instructional and explanation texts.
 Survival stories and Michael Morpurgo's 'King of the Cloud Forests'.

-Mathematics: Fractions, decimals and percentages, algebra, ratio and proportion, scaling, measures, area, perimeter and volume.
+Mathematics: Fractions, decimals and percentages, algebra, ratio and proportion, scaling, measures, area, perimeter, volume and arithmetic.

-• Science - Amazing Humans: understanding/ describing the main functions of the human circulatory system
+• Science - Animals including humans: understanding/ describing the main functions of the human circulatory system and blood, describe the effects of diet and exercise on our bodies and also understanding how nutrients and water are transported.

-• Computing- Internet safety, checking the reliability of sources online and exploring apps
+• Computing- Online safety, checking the reliability of sources online and exploring apps

-• RE - Is it better to express your religion in arts and architecture or in charity and generosity?
+• RE - What can we do to reduce racism?
+Is it better to express your religion in arts and architecture or in charity and generosity?

 • Music - composition based on natural disasters.
-The inter-related dimensions of music/ playing and performing together:'Happy'
+The inter-related dimensions of music.
+Listening and appraising - Hans Zimmer's 'Earth'.

 • French - Les vetements (clothing) et Ma journee (talking about daily routines)